make-on-the-lake/LED_Cube/README.md

 ## Credits

 This was a fun project that I orrigonally found at: [instructables.com](http://www.instructables.com/id/LED-Cube-Night-Light/).
-Our version was modified to be lasor cut and have more controll with a better switch.
+Our version was modified to be laser cut and have more controll with a better switch.